 When driving from Reykjavik the first attraction are the two waterfalls Seljalandsfoss and Skógafoss.
 When stopping at Skogafoss we have an option to visit the museum in Skogar (cultural heritage collection and turf houses).
-It is a big waterfall having a drop of 60 meters and a width of 25 meters.
+Skogafoss is a big waterfall having a cascade of 60 meters and a width of 25 meters.
 It is a beautiful scenery where you can walk all the way up to the waterfall and feel the spray on your face.
-Due to the spray the waterfalls produce, then you usually see a rainbow in a sunny day.
+Due to the spray the waterfalls produce, then you very often see a rainbow in a sunny day.
 You can walk up a staircase which leads you to an observation deck on the top of the waterfall.
 It will give you a spectacular view of the waterfall and the surrounding landscape.

 The final destination is the small village of Vík (the filming set/location of KATLA the Netflix series) where you will have a wonderful view of Reynisdrangar.
 We usually choose this location for lunch due to the selection of good restaurants there.
 Katla is the name of the dangerous volcano located in the glacier above the village.

 The option to walk on glacier (Sólheimajökull) is very popular, which takes about 3 hours.
 The glacier is a outlet glacier and is part of Mýrdalsjökull glacier.
 A lagoon has been formed in front of the glacier which certainly add to the charm of the location.
 If you choose the option to take a hike on the glacier, then unfortunately it will limit our ability the time visiting all the other sceneries mentioned above, on the south coast.
 But remember this is once in a lifetime experience, especially if you are lucky with the weather.
 The tour difficulty changes from easy to moderate as you need to be able to climb the various formations having crampons attached to your hiking boots.
 All necessary glacier walk equipment will be provided.